Premenstrual syndrome: how to alleviate the symptoms

 Premenstrual pain

-Pain in the lower abdomen , also called dysmenorrhea , is a classic sign (3) of the imminent arrival of menstruation.
-These pains can take on the appearance of cramps or heaviness or even be global on the lower part of the abdomen.
-They can also be located in the lower back or the sacral region .
+Pain in the lower abdomen , also called dysmenorrhea , represents a classic sign (3) of the imminent arrival of menstruation.
+These pains can take the form of cramps or heaviness or even be global in the lower part of the abdomen.
+They can also be located in the lower back or sacrum region .

-Headaches (or headaches), sometimes invite themselves to the rest of the celebrations and for some women, can even represent the only embarrassing sign that they perceive.
+Headaches (or headaches) sometimes join the rest of the celebrations and for some women, can even represent the only annoying sign they perceive.

 Mastodynia

 This term refers to a feeling of heaviness or tension in the breasts commonly described by many women.
-The chest may be sensitive spontaneously or only to the touch.
+The chest may be tender spontaneously or only to touch.

 Water retention

-This retention leads to edema as well as transitory weight gain but possibly explains the fact that the breasts are tense and painful.
+This retention causes edema as well as transient weight gain but possibly explains the fact that the breasts are tense and painful.

 Digestive disorders

-Some women describe nausea that can lead to vomiting in the days before the onset of menstruation.
-Bloating, heartburn are sometimes part of the cocktail of inconvenience.
+Some women describe nausea that can lead to vomiting in the days before their period arrives.
+Bloating and heartburn are sometimes part of the cocktail of inconveniences.

-Premenstrual syndrome can also result in psychological disorders.
-Among the panoply regularly described by a large number of women (and potentially by those around them!), we find difficulty concentrating, irritability, emotionality, anxiety, agitation, anger, insomnia, even outright depression.
+Premenstrual syndrome can also result in psychological problems.
+Among the panoply regularly described by a large number of women (and potentially by those around them!), we find difficulty concentrating, irritability, emotionality, anxiety, agitation, anger, insomnia, or even downright depression.
 These sometimes intense emotional variations show that the nervous and hormonal systems are linked in their functioning.
-The more medical term dysphoria is also used to refer to these mood swings .
-It can also go as far as transient but intense psychic disorders such as depressed mood.
+The more medical term dysphoria is also used to name these mood changes .
+It can also lead to transient but intense psychological disorders such as depressed mood.

 A purely clinical diagnosis

 Additional examinations are not necessary unless certain symptoms point to other hypotheses such as endometriosis or polycystic ovary syndrome.
-On the other hand, to confirm the diagnosis of premenstrual syndrome, the women are invited to write in a dated manner the inconveniences they present within the framework of this hypothesis.
+On the other hand, to confirm the diagnosis of premenstrual syndrome, women are invited to write in a dated manner the inconveniences they present in the context of this hypothesis.

-How to reduce the symptoms related to premenstrual syndrome?
+How to alleviate symptoms related to premenstrual syndrome?

 Although no specific treatment has yet been developed, it involves trying different strategies to determine what may work for one woman better than another.

-Ibuprofen (non-steroidal anti-inflammatory drug) (4) and paracetamol are the painkillers most frequently used to relieve premenstrual pain.
-Beyond these medications, solutions to relieve symptoms are aimed at hormonal regulation.
-Thus, the oral contraceptive pill can be prescribed with the intention of regularizing menstrual cycles and alleviating the associated pain.
-If you are not in favor of conventional medications, be aware that a study has shown that the use of local heat applied to the lower abdomen (with a hot water bottle for example) is sometimes enough to relieve dysmenorrhea (5) .
+Ibuprofen (non-steroidal anti-inflammatory drug) (4) and paracetamol are the most frequently used analgesics to relieve premenstrual pain.
+Beyond these medications, solutions to relieve symptoms target hormonal regulation.
+Thus, the oral contraceptive pill can be prescribed with the intention of regularizing menstrual cycles and alleviating associated pain.
+If you are not in favor of traditional medications, be aware that a study has shown that the use of local heat applied to the lower abdomen (with a hot water bottle for example) is sometimes enough to relieve dysmenorrhea (5) .

-Some food supplements are formulated with plants and vitamins to promote better comfort at the end of the cycle.
+Certain food supplements are formulated with plants and vitamins to promote better comfort at the end of the cycle.
 These supplements allow hormonal regulation throughout the cycle but their composition also acts on pain and the nervous system.
-Certain natural components , identified as having an action on the female sphere, can provide a global response to the main inconveniences.
+Certain natural components , identified as having an action on the feminine sphere, can provide a global response to the main inconveniences.

-Potentilla anserine , for example, is known for its calming properties for painful menstruation.
+Potentilla anserine , for example, is known for its calming properties for painful periods.
 Magnesium contributes to the balance of the nervous system.
-PEA (Palmitoyl Ethanol Amide) is a molecule naturally produced by our body in painful situations and intervenes at the level of the receptors of the pain circuit to reduce it (6) .
-Studies have shown that Japanese knotweed extract contains an interesting content of polydatin and that the latter would interact with PEA.
-A few serious studies have shown that their association would be relevant to menstrual pain and discomfort (7) .
+PEA (Palmitoyl Ethanol Amide) is a molecule naturally produced by our body in painful situations and intervenes at the level of receptors in the pain circuit to reduce it (6) .
+Studies have shown that Japanese knotweed extract contains an interesting polydatin content and that the latter acts in interaction with PEA.
+Some serious studies have shown that their association would be relevant for menstrual pain and discomfort (7) .

-To alleviate certain symptoms, in some women, it is sometimes enough simply to change eating habits.
-All recommendations for a healthy and balanced diet are valid, but in particular the reduction in the consumption of fast fats and sugars can be beneficial (8) .
-In addition, stress , as well as lack of sleep and physical activity , can negatively influence the intensity of premenstrual symptoms.
-Even if it is not always easy to control these parameters, taking them into account can really improve the few delicate days which precede the period.
+To alleviate certain symptoms, for some women, it is sometimes enough simply to change their eating habits.
+All healthy and balanced diet recommendations are valid, but in particular reducing the consumption of fast fats and sugars can be beneficial (8) .
+Furthermore, stress , as well as lack of sleep and physical activity , can negatively influence the intensity of premenstrual symptoms.
+Even if it is not always easy to control these parameters, taking them into account can really improve the few delicate days which precede your period.

 Serotonin is a neurotransmitter that acts in the loop that conditions our mood.
-Serotonin deficiency is known to contribute to depression.
-It seems that this mechanism also comes into play in premenstrual syndrome and its psychological symptoms detailed above.
+A deficiency in serotonin is known to contribute to depression.
+It seems that this mechanism also comes into play in premenstrual syndrome and its psychological symptoms detailed a little above.

-Studies have shown the efficacy of selective serotonin reuptake inhibitors on severe premenstrual syndrome (9) , provided there is a good indication.
-Also, some general practitioners and gynecologists sometimes use it as a prescription for women whose mood disorders are very marked a few days before the onset of menstruation.
+Studies have shown the effectiveness of selective serotonin reuptake inhibitors on severe premenstrual syndrome (9) , provided there is a good indication.
+Also, some general practitioners and gynecologists sometimes use it as a prescription for women whose mood disorders are very marked a few days before the arrival of their periods.

 Premenstrual discomfort doesn't have to be inevitable.
-It can be relieved by various means which concern lifestyle habits as well as allopathic or natural therapies.
-By speaking with your doctor or your gynecologist, you will be advised so that you no longer suffer from this sometimes very unpleasant period of the cycle.
+It can be relieved by different means which concern lifestyle habits as well as allopathic or natural therapies.
+By speaking with your doctor or gynecologist, you will be advised to no longer endure this sometimes very unpleasant period of the cycle.

 Sources: